What is online bullying?

 Your digital footprint is what's left behind from any online activity.

 This includes text, pictures, and videos you post, like, and share – status updates, and more.
 What does your footprint say about you?
-Is this how you want people to think about you?
-How about in five years?
+Is this something you’ll want people to see from you in a year?
+In five years?
+Or is this something you’d want your family to see?
+Be aware that once you’ve posted something online, it can be very hard to remove and is easily copied by others who have already seen it.

 Make your digital footprint one your proud of.

-Just as you are a citizen of your school and local community, you are a citizen of the online community.
-As such, there are rules and expectations of you.
-Do you know what they are?
+Just as you are a citizen of your school and local community, you’re also a member of the online community.

 Want to know more?